sundelun/Blockchain-solidity/README.md

 - `scripts/`: Directory for deploy contracts

+- `test/`: Directory for testing functionalities in smart contract

 ### contracts
 - `DAI.sol`: This contract handles the deposit and withdraw implementation.
 It uses an ERC20 interface to interact with a token by calling `transferFrom` for deposits and `transfer` for withdraw.
 Only owner can use withdraw method.
+- `MockDAI.sol`: Supporting a mock DAI for testing functionalities.

 ### server
 The backend server is built with Express and Socket.IO with file `index.mjs`